-Admission Requirements: Successful completion of an Australian Senior Secondary Certificate (VCE or equivalent) including Units 3 and 4: a study score of at least 25 in English (EAL) or 20 in any other English.
+Admission Requirements: Completion of an Australian Senior Secondary Certificate (VCE or equivalent).

 Admission Requirements International: Successful completion of an Australian Senior Secondary Certificate (VCE or equivalent).
 PLUS IELTS (or equivalent): Overall score of 5.5 with no band less than 5.0.